-Following that evaluation, the Board determined that each of the current members as well as each nominee for a director position is independent (except for the Chair of the Board, the Right Honourable Brian Mulroney, Érik Péladeau and Jean B. Péladeau) and has no material relationship with Quebecor.
-In view of that analysis, more than the majority of nominees for election to the Board, namely 62.5%, is independent of the Corporation.
+Following that evaluation, the Board determined that each of the current members as well as each nominee for a director position is independent (except, Érik Péladeau and Jean B. Péladeau) and has no material relationship with Quebecor.
+In view of that analysis, more than the majority of nominees for election to the Board, namely 71.4%, is independent of the Corporation.